The ATLAS Virtual Research Assistant: Discussion

 Since a correlation with the galactic plane is important in determining whether an alert is galactic or extra-galactic, it may seem surprising that we do not use galactic coordinates for our scoring algorithm.
 In fact in earlier prototypes of the VRA we did test using the galactic latitude as a feature instead of RA and Dec but found that our $p_{\rm gal}$ classifier performed much worse (see \citealt{stevance_2025_14944209}).
 There are two reasons for this: As we can see in Figure \ref{fig:RADEC} there is a strong correlation between the galactic plane and the bogus alerts; then there is the effect of the Galactic center, which can only be accounted for with the 2D coordinates (Ra and Dec or galactic latitude and longitude).
 At the time of those tests the conclusion was to keep Ra and Dec coordinates as they are already in the stream, and try including $E(B-V)$ as a feature which had not yet been tested and was then found to be very informative.

 The final features we will discuss are those related to redshift, {\tt z} and {\tt photoz} as we find the results from the permutation importance surprising.
 We expected {\tt z} to be consistently more important than {\tt photoz} since spectroscopic measurements of redshift are more reliable than photometric measurements.
+It could have been due to the larger availability of photometric redshift measurements, however we find on our data that 2905 samples have spectroscopic measurements, and 2748 have a photo z, so greater availability of one measurement over the other is ruled out as a cause.
 We do not have a firm explanation to explain this discrepancy but we put forward a few hypetheses which could be tested in a future version.
 A first possibility is that the value of redshift is less important than the fact that there is a redshift at all - we could test this by turning the {\tt photoz} and {\tt z} features into boolean flags (individually and then together).
 A second possibility is that the relevance of the redshift split points in the decision trees are minimally affected by the errors on the redshift.
 Testing this is more difficult; we could try artificially adding noise to the {\tt photoz} and {\tt z} features and see how this affects their position in the permutation analysis.